someguynamedjosh/nodespeak/design/language.md

     assert(2 + 2 == 4);
 }
 ```
-Sometimes you don't need inputs or outputs for your function.
+Sometimes you don't need inputs or outputs for your macro.
 You don't have to
 define them if you don't need them.

 ### Usage